lukyfox/exponea_fastapi/README.md

 - do: clone repo and go to folder where docker-compose.yml is located
 - run: docker-compose up -d
 - do: open your bowser and navigate to localhost:8080/api/smart

+...je to dokonalost sama?
+Tak to ani náhodou.
+Ale zábava to byla :)